Assistant Professor at the University of Western Australia Business School.

 You can find my CV here.

-Supply Variabilities in Public Workfares with Anand Shrivastava.
+Supply Variabilities in Public Workfares with A. Shrivastava.
 Journal of Development Economics

 Estimating the Impact of Welfare Programs on Agricultural Output: Evidence from India.
 American Journal of Agricultural Economics

 Crowding-Out or Crowding-In?
 Public and Private Investment in India, with M. Raissi and V. Tulin.
 World Development

 2020-2022 Religion and Covid-19 Keynes Fund, University of Cambridge.
 Joint with S. Iyer (University of Cambridge) and A. Shrivastava (Azim Premji University).
 Amount: $85,000.
 Role: Principal Investigator.